trevisanj/f311/docs/source/index.rst

 Introduction
 ------------

-``f311`` is a Python 3 package containing a set of sub-packages and scripts related to selected topics on Astronomy.
+``f311`` is a Python 3 package containing many resources on selected topics in Astronomy.
+Once installed, the package makes available a collection of scripts and an API (application programming interface).

-The sub-packages can be imported as follows:
+The package is organized in sub-packages, which can be imported as follows:

 .. code::